 Want to Make an Appointment?

-Timothy Steimel DDS at Precision Dentistry is dedicated to helping patients achieve their best smiles through dental implants and other dental services.
+Timothy Steimel DDS at Bloomfield Hills Dental Group is dedicated to helping patients achieve their best smiles through dental implants and other dental services.
 If you are interested in learning if you are a candidate for dental implants, call our Bloomfield Hills MI dentist at (248) 335-4427.

 This blog post has been updated.